Unified Access Gateway | Released on 03 August 2021

 What is New in This Release

-VMware Unified Access Gateway 2103.1 provides the following enhancements:
+VMware Unified Access Gateway 2106.1 provides the following enhancement:

 The Unified Access Gateway user interface, online help, and product documentation are available in Japanese, French, German, Spanish, Brazilian Portuguese, Simplified Chinese, Traditional Chinese, and Korean.
 For the complete documentation, go to the Documentation Center.